oittaa/uuid-php/README.md

 If all you want is a unique ID, you should call `uuid4()`.

-> Implementations SHOULD utilize UUID version 7 over UUID version 1 and 6 if possible.
+> Implementations SHOULD utilize UUID version 7 instead of UUID version 1 and 6 if possible.

+If you're regularly generating more than thousand UUIDs per second, you might want to use `uuid8()` instead of `uuid7()`.
+This implementation of `uuid8()` sacrifices some entrpopy bytes of `uuid7()` to offer 100 nanosecond granularity while being otherwise compatible.

 ## Minimal UUID v4 implementation